ethereum-optimism/optimism/specs/system_config.md

 `l1BlobBasefeeScalar` value to 0.
 The `SystemConfig` contract MUST set these values as the initial values to guarantee the L2's view of the `SystemConfig` remains consistent.

+Any `ConfigUpdate` events for the Ecotone fee parameters before MAY be parsed or MAY be ignored by the derivation pipeline.
+Since the values are overwritten on the hardfork activation block and are not consumed until the hardfork activation block height + 1 , there is no functional difference between the two approaches.

 Chain operators can modify the `l1BasefeeScalar` and `l1BlobBasefeeScalar` after the Ecotone hardfork activation by calling the `SystemConfig` contract.